-Lambchop Rasbora (Trigonostigma espei) Fish Species Profile
+Lambchop Rasbora (Trigonostigma espei) Species Profile & Care Guide

 The Lambchop Rasbora is a peaceful, active and friendly fish and makes an excellent addition to any peaceful community aquarium.
 It would be best if you kept these fish in groups of at least 8 to 10 individuals.
 Even though they do not usually swim in a tight school, their species companionship is essential.

 These Rasboras can be kept with many other popular community fish and do well with peaceful bottom-dwelling fish.
 However, they do not suffice well in the company of aggressive, large fish.

 These Rasboras are very hardy and require little extra care, so they are an excellent fish for a beginning aquarist.
 To bring out their most desirable colours, you should use a darker substrate and make sure you provide them with plenty of plants.
 It would be ideal if you had a tight-fitting lid on the tank; otherwise, these fish would likely jump if startled or excited.

 The Lambchop Rasbora is a small, slender fish with a distinctive bronze colour with a pinkish blush.
 The body colour appears to be increasingly reflective, approaching the lateral line.
 It can vary slightly depending on the area it comes from, with some individuals having a more intense red.
 Its most distinguishing feature is the black lambchop-shaped marking along its side.

 |Scientific Name||Trigonostigma espei|

 |Other Names||False Harlequin Rasbora, Narrow Wedge Harlequin, Slim Harlequin|

 |Temperature||73 - 80 ℉ (22.8 - 26.7 ℃)|

 |TDS||18 - 179|